jekil/hardentheworld/Applications/Apple_Safari/index.rst

 Open with an empty page
 ^^^^^^^^^^^^^^^^^^^^^^^

-Used to open new windows and tabs with an empty page.
+Set Safari to open new windows and tabs with an empty page.
 Go to:

-    Open Safari -> Preferences -> General
+    Open Safari ⇒ Preferences ⇒ General

 Set “New windows open with” to “Empty Page”.
 Set “New tabs open with” to “Empty Page”.